Wotansvolk: Wotanism

 Ron McVan developed Wotansvolk ariosophy in two books titled Creed of Iron (1997) and Temple of Wotan (2000), with the project to get the lost "folk consciousness" to re-emerge, and reconnect white people to their "roots [in] the Aryan race".
 Wotanism is presented by McVan as "the inner voice of the Aryan soul, which links the infinite past with the infinite future".
 To McVan, Wotan—a Germanic name for Odin—symbolizes "the essential soul and spirit of the Aryan folk made manifest" as an iron-willed warrior god.
 The name "Wotan" was also chosen instead of "Odin" because it was also used as an acronym for "will of the Aryan nations".
 According to James R. Lewis and Jesper A. Petersen, "there is no ontological distinction separating Aryan man and Aryan gods.
 They are conceived of as kin, differing in power rather than nature".
 McVan cultivated the "mystery of the blood", the belief that unmixed Aryan blood carries a genetic memory of the racial lineage with all its gods, demigods, and heroes of the aboriginal golden age.
 Given that the Aryan can reconnect to the archetypal gods of the blood, "man is able", in the words of McVan, "to awaken to a divinity which flows within him".
 "A race without its mythos and religion of the blood", McVan followed, "shifts aimlessly through history".

 Wotanism, contrary to a self-denying Christianity, is seen by Wotansvolkers as a "natural religion", preaching "war, plunder, and sex".
-Lane's followers, who regard him as a folk hero, see the 14 Words and the 88 Precepts as holy scriptures and his writings as foundational texts.
+Lane's followers, who regard him as a folk hero, see Lane's writing, such as the "14 Words" and the "88 Precepts" manifesto, as holy scriptures and foundational texts.
 They primarily consider the gods through a "soft polytheistic" lens as Jungian archetypes, although Lane said one could be a deist, a pantheist, or an atheist and still be Wotansvolk.
 McVan and Lane have described many rituals and practices, none of which are required of practitioners.
 Lane often used "Odinist" and "Wotanist" as synonymous in his writings, and the Southern Poverty Law Center regards Lane's Wotanism as a form of Odinism, whereas Ron McVan labelled it "Heathen".